 GUSTAV VON ASCHENBACH

 Acclaimed designer Robert Geller, lauded by fashion insiders for his work at Cloak (together with Alexandre Plokhov) and his own eponymous label, launched a new menswear brand at New York Fashion Week in summer 2017.
-The brand name, Gustav Von Aschenbach, is borrowed from Thomas Mann’s ‘Death in Venice’ a novella about a writer pondering his youth.
+The brand name, Gustav Von Aschenbach, is borrowed from Thomas Mann’s ‘Death in Venice’, a novella about a writer pondering his youth.
 Unsurprisingly, references include nods to the novel’s main themes, such as Freud’s theories and ancient Greek mythology.
-The S/S 2018 collection features pure and minimal, yet warm and comforting styles such as oversized jackets and wide-legged pants.
+The S/S 2018 collection features pure and minimal, yet warm and comforting styles, such as oversized jackets and wide-legged pants.
 The main colors are red, ochre, concrete green, topaz and black, creating a refined, balanced mood, while Japanese fabrics and slouchy silhouettes offer a cozy, slightly worn, ‘broken-into’ feel.
-Gustav Von Aschenbach will be sold in stores including Biggercode (New York), SHIPS (Japan) and Supplies and Co (Singapore) online at East Dane and Garmentory.
+Gustav Von Aschenbach will be sold in stores including Biggercode (New York), SHIPS (Japan) and Supplies and Co (Singapore) as well as online at East Dane and Garmentory.